ultrabug/py3status/py3status/modules/README.md

   - `alsa-utils` (tested with alsa-utils 1.0.29-1)

 NOTE:
     If you want to refresh the module quicker than the i3status interval, send a USR1 signal to py3status in the keybinding.
     Example: killall -s USR1 py3status

-**author** <Jan T> <jans.tuomi@gmail.com>
+**author** &lt;Jan T&gt; <jans.tuomi@gmail.com>
 **license** BSD

 ---